astronomer/astro-docs/enterprise/v0.16/09_resources/01_release-notes.md

 Release Date: July 9, 2020

 - BugFix: 'Metrics' Tab in the Astro UI unresponsive with large task payload
-- BugFix: Unable to delete 'Pending' workspace invite in Astro UI
+- BugFix: Error when deleting a 'Pending' Workspace invite in Astro UI
 - BugFix: "Deployment Status" bubble in the Astro UI persistently blue/pulsating
 - BugFix: Issue with Extra Capacity resetting every time you change an Env Var